IBM/forbiditerative/README.md

 2. Top-quality planning
 3. Unordered top-quality planning
 4. Satisficing/Agile diverse planning
-5. Diversity-bounded diverse planning
+5. Bounded diversity diverse planning

 ## The planners are based on the idea of obtaining multiple solutions by iteratively reformulating planning tasks to restrict the set of valid plans, forbidding previously found ones.
-Thus, the planners can be referred to as FI-top-k, FI-top-quality, FI-unordered-top-quality, FI-diverse-{agl,sat,bnd}.
+Thus, the planners can be referred to as FI-top-k, FI-top-quality, FI-unordered-top-quality, FI-diverse-{agl,sat,bD}.

 The example invocation code can be found (for the corresponding computational problem) in
-1. plan_topk.sh
+1. plan_topk.sh or plan_topk_via_unordered_topq.sh
-2. plan_topk_q.sh
+2. plan_topq_via_topk.sh or plan_topq_via_unordered_topq.sh
-3. plan_topq.sh
+3. plan_unordered_topq.sh
 4. plan_diverse_{agl,sat}.sh
 5. plan_diverse_bounded.sh